Supporting Local Business

 Why Buy Local Food?

-A commitment to buying locally grown foods is a powerful gesture to the larger community, reflects dedication to supporting small and mid-sized farmers in the region, and brings high-quality, fresh produce into the cafeteria.
+A commitment to buying locally grown food is a powerful gesture to the larger community.

 - Local food supports local families.
-When cafeterias buy directly from farmers or local distributors, that money remains in the region and helps farm families continue farming their land.
+When we buy directly from farmers or local distributors, that money remains in the region and helps farm families continue farming their land.

-- Purchasing directly from farmers builds community as connections are fostered between consumers, institutions and local farmers.
+- Purchasing directly from these businesses builds community as connections are established and grow.

 Local Food is High-Quality and Healthful

-- Local food is better for you.
-The shorter the time between the farm and your table, the less likely it is that nutrients will be lost from fresh food.
+- Local food is of better quality as it shortens the time between farm and your plate.
 Fresh produce begins to lose nutritional value after harvest.

 - Local food is safer.
 With all the issues related to food safety, there’s an assurance that comes from looking a farmer in the eye, or passing the fields where your food comes from.
 Small-scale local farmers are not part of the industrial food system that creates and spreads potential contaminants.